 The Alcalá Review considers the previously unpublished works of all USD undergraduate and graduate students.
 No matter the medium, we are looking for that which excites, forces a new perspective, and challenges and perceives the world in new ways.

 Poetry: Up to five pages of poetry with no more than five poems total.
 Each poem should start on a separate page, though it may be longer than just one page.
 We are pleased to welcome works in translation.

 Other Writing: If your work doesn’t fall under one of these categories, we welcome you to submit it here.
-Please include a short explanatory note if it be useful in evaluating your work.
+Please include a short explanatory note if it is necessary to evaluate your work.

 Photography: Please submit up to 20 of your best photographs.
 They may have a central theme or be as eclectic as you choose.

 Visual Art: Please submit up to 20 pieces of visual art as a JPEG, PDF, or PNG file.

 By submitting your work to The Alcalá Review, you consent to the publication of your work in our print or online edition.
 All rights revert to the author upon publication.